14 Wall Street: Annex

 Bankers Trust began land acquisition in 1919, acquiring the Astor Building that June and the building at 7 Pine Street two months later.
-The Hanover Bank Building was not acquired until 1929, a decade later.
+The Hanover Bank Building was not acquired until September 1929.
 By that time, Bankers Trust owned the eastern half of the block bounded by Broadway and Wall, Pine, and Nassau Streets.
 Architect Richmond Shreve described the situation as "[falling] short of a true expression of the [company's] position".
-In January 1931, Bankers Trust announced plans for the new structure, which would cost $5.5 million.
-Shreve's firm, Shreve, Lamb & Harmon, was hired to construct the annex.
+Shreve's firm, Shreve, Lamb & Harmon, had created plans for an annex to the building by January 1931.
+The firm filed plans for the $5.5 million edifice with the New York City Department of Buildings later the same month.
+The Thompson–Starrett Company was hired as the general contractor for the annex.